reedacartwright/ngila/readme.txt

 SUBSTITUTION MATRIX
   Used by the "cost" model.
 An example of the format can be seen in matrix/dna.

+NGILARC
+  Commandline options can be specified using an ngilarc file.
+By default the program looks for $HOME/.ngilarc (unix) or %HOME%/ngilarc.txt (windows).
+This file can contain long-form command line options like in the ngilarc.txt example file.

 ALGORITHM
   Ngila implements a Miller and Myers (1988) candidate list method of sequence alignment with the gap cost being of the form g(x) = a + b*x + c*ln x.
 Ngila